Does Mr. Right Really Exist?

 Does Mr. Right exist?
 For want of another word: the simple answer is, no. No!
 Mr. Right does not exist.
 Mr. Right is a fairy tale.
 Mr. Right will not come along if you wait.
 Mr. Right will not come along if you choose Mr. Wrong.
 Mr. Wrong will never ever be, morph or grow into Mr. Right: not now, not in a million years of evolution.
 No!
 Mr. Right does not exist.
 You have more chance of meeting Santa Claus than meeting Mr. Right and Mrs Claus would rule out any growing relationship for sure.

 What does this mean a part from the fact that you and Santa are never going to get it on?
-It means that you have two choices: keep crying into your Chardonnay or do the mantra.
+It means that you have two options: keep crying into your Chardonnay or do the mantra.

+Oh!
+Just thought of another option.
 Option three (my favorite) combine the two: Chardonnay and mantra...

 Do You Think Mr. Right Exists?See results without voting

 More by this Author

 - 11How to Choose Your Wedding Bouquet: Red Roses to Silk Posies: Choose The Perfect Bridal Flowers for Your Wedding Day